cloud-elements/devportal/docs/elements/quickbooksonline/authenticate.md

 #### Authenticating the Element Instance

-Use the `/instances` endpoint to authenticate with Salesforce and create an element instance.
+Use the `/instances` endpoint to authenticate with Quickbooks and create an element instance.
 If you are configuring events, see the [Events section](events.html).

 {% include note.html content="The endpoint returns an Element token upon successful completion.
 Retain the token for all subsequent requests involving this element instance.  " %}